|

 properly cleaned building will display a symmetry of evenly cleaned stone

 that will showcase the natural color and hue of the masonry.
-The cleaning will have been accomplished
+The cleaning

-without altering the surface or the porosity of the stone.
-Once completed, it will accurately
+will have been accomplished without altering the surface or the porosity of

-represent the original architect's atheistic design and intent.
+architect's atheistic design and intent.

 Remember that cleaning a